This Nighttime Routine Checklist Will Change Your Life

 What do you have to lose?

-Here’s a self-love sleep affirmation I used for a while.
+Here’s a self-love sleep affirmation on YouTube I used for a while.
 Rising Higher Meditation has a ton of these that are worth checking out.
 At 780,000 subscribers, a lot of people must be looking to uplift their thoughts and beliefs, so I couldn’t have been completely batshit crazy.
 But, the jury’s still out on that one.

 I’ve recently started listening to “rainforest rain” sounds on the Calm app.
 Instant.
 Pass.
 Out.
 You’re missing out if you haven’t tried some sleep sounds.
 They’re worth experimenting with.

-Step 13: Sleep at least seven hours
+Step 13: Sleep at Least Seven Hours

 You already know.
 If you don’t know, now you know.

-Step 14: Dream cool shit
+Step 14: Dream Cool Shit

-Yea, no thanks.
+Yeah, no thanks.

 Focus on getting all of your vitamins, nutrients, and life from foods.
 Eat healthy if you must.

-Taking a Magnesium supplement might help get you the magnesium you need, which is important, but who the hell really knows what it is doing to the body overall.
+Taking a Magnesium supplement might help get you the magnesium you need, which is important, but who the hell really knows what it is doing to the body overall?
 Do you know?
-If you don’t, then stick to getting what you need from a healthy diet and always talk to your doctor when adding any supplements.
+If you don’t, then stick to getting what you need from a healthy diet, and always talk to your doctor when adding any supplements.

 I put this under the “dream cool shit” section because, I have to admit, it seems to increase the wildness of my dreams.
 And, for me, that’s cool shit.

-But most likely, it’s just placebo and I’ve been lying to myself that morphing into a badass wolf-dog-king-warrior and flying through the sky swinging swords and blades of fury while saving the planet, is a “wild” dream.
+But most likely, it’s just a placebo and I’ve been lying to myself that morphing into a badass wolf-dog-king-warrior and flying through the sky swinging swords and blades of fury while saving the planet, is a “wild” dream.
 But maybe that’s normal.
 Perhaps.

 The End.